 “These Italians really know how to enjoy life!”

 “Everything tastes so much better here!”

 So why don’t we get used to it?
 Why don’t we allow these moments into our own lives, let them wash over our tired bones like water?
 Strolling with a beautiful lack of purpose in Florence or Rome, a good gelato in hand, beside our wife/boyfriend/kid/friend—our synapses firing pleasurably—the realization alights on our consciousness as softly as a sparrow: “Hey, life is good.”
 Sitting at a sidewalk café in Paris, watching the cool stream of humanity for just 20 minutes or a half hour, we’re recharged.
 But we Americans are a relentlessly flailing, busy people, magpies of consumerism, tanks forever on the verge of empty—which explains our penchant for depressingly pragmatic, outsized cylinders filled with double- and triple-shots of bitterly-roasted java.

 We seem categorically unable to bring this way of life home; if we try, it suffers a sea change.
 The workaday tyranny of the throwaway coffee cup encroaches yet again.
 We fall back on our worship of convenience, of quantity over quality, fuel over sustenance.
-Again we forget: it is experiences that make us richer, not stuff.
+Again we forget: it is experience that make us richer, not stuff.
 Or better, in the absence of the stuff we think we really want, experiences go at least a little way toward mollifying us.

 It’s why the Italians, for example, can put up with high taxes, corruption, the mafia, entrenched nepotism, earthquakes, exploding volcanoes, tiger mosquitos, and Berlusconi.
 Stop for a sublime little macchiato amidst the companionable hiss, clink and clatter of a warm, bustling coffee bar in Via del Corso and, for five absolutely perfect minutes, none of the other bullshit matters.